 The good thing about shampoo and conditioner bars is they should last longer than bottled shampoo (though this depends on the size of bottle you were using before the switch!).
 But remember they are a soap and will dissolve into a pile of mush if you leave them in water.

-Some people will cut their bars in half, which may be a good idea but please be careful.
-Soaps can be quite hard and you could end up cutting yourself.
-The key is to store the bars in a way that keeps them as dry as possible in between uses.
+Store the bars in a way that keeps them as dry as possible in between uses.
 If you have a soap tin, stand the bars on end to keep the surface area that may sit near water to a minimum.
-Another option is to use a soap dish that has drainage holes, and keep the bars at the far end of your shower to keep it away from the spray.
+Another option is to use a soap dish that has drainage holes, and keep the bar at the far end of your shower to keep it away from the spray.

 Shampoo and conditioner bars may work well for a lot of people, but they aren't for everyone.
 Don't feel bad if you don't get on with them.
-You can reduce plastics in other ways, such as by finding a zero-waste shop nearby that refills bottles with shampoo from brands like Suma or Faith In Nature.
-If you don't have a refill option nearby, try to buy the largest bottle you can find - buying fewer smaller bottles throughout the year will reduce the overall amount of plastic you consume.
+You can reduce plastics in other ways, such as by finding a zero-waste shop nearby that refills bottles with liquid shampoo.

 Two brands on the market offer suppliers a full circular refill system: Cole and Company (made in Wales) and Miniml (made in Yorkshire).
 Other suppliers such as Suma and Faith in Nature make claims that empty bottles returned to them will be 'reused in their supply chain' (no one knows exactly what this means) but at the time of this writing neither company is fully circular and are still creating high levels of demand for virgin plastics.